Cerebras/modelzoo/PYTHON-SETUP.md

 ### TensorFlow GPU setup

-Currently, the ModelZoo only supports TensorFlow version `1.11` which requires CUDA version `10.1/10.2`.
+Currently, the Model Zoo only supports TensorFlow version `1.11` which requires CUDA version `10.1/10.2`.

 Once all the CUDA requirements are installed, create a `virtualenv` on your system, with Python version `3.7`, activate the `virtualenv` and install the packages needed for running TensorFlow models using the below steps: